junxit/us-congress-code/title-26/chapter-1/sec-25a.md

 ### References in Text

 The date of the enactment of this section, referred to in subsecs. (b)(3)(A) and (f)(2)(A), is the date of enactment of Pub.
 L. 105–34 which was approved Aug.
 5, 1997.
 The Higher Education Act of 1965, referred to in subsec. (f)(2)(B), is Pub.
 L. 89–329, Nov.
 8, 1965, 79 Stat.
-1219, as amended.
-Title IV of the Act is classified generally to subchapter IV (§ 1070 et seq.) of chapter 28 of Title 20, Education, and part C (§ 2751 et seq.) of subchapter I of chapter 34 of Title 42, The Public Health and Welfare.
+1219.
+Title IV of the Act is classified generally to subchapter IV (§ 1070 et seq.) of chapter 28 of Title 20, Education.
 For complete classification of this Act to the Code, see Short Title note set out under section 1001 of Title 20 and Tables.

 ### Amendments